 Prepare for emergencies and feel safe on farm

-Employers have a legal obligation to ensure the safety of everyone on their farm and are responsible for ensuring everyone is briefed on these procedures.
+Employers have a legal obligation to ensure the safety of everyone on their farm and are responsible for ensuring everyone is briefed on your emergency procedure.

 - risks specific to your property based on industry and location